loadero/examples/python/src/parallel-local-test-execution/README.md

-# Py-TestUI test scripts
+# Parallel local test execution

 ## Prerequisites

+- Note: The following set up refers to Mac OS.

-- Change active directory to `scripts/python` and follow instructions
+- Change active directory to `python/src/parallel-local-test-execution` and follow the instructions

 - Install chromedriver (check if installed with `chromedriver -v`)